Thursday, January 31, 2008

 While in Ghana, life was so simple.
 You either had electricity or not.
 You had water or not.
 Each day began with sun up and ended at sun down.
 There were no computers (at least not for me), no folding machines, few envelopes, no mass mailings.
 Life was simple.

 The day started with Scripture and prayer and Bible study.
 Then, a simple breakfast and getting ready to walk to the hospital for devotions and prayer rounds.
 After that, sometimes a visit with a friend or a Bible discussion with a pastor.
 Next, walk home and prepare for my next sermon - without the help of any of my study Bibles.
 Many afternoons were spent in Scripture and prayer or visiting the kids at school or possibly walking back to town to go to the market.
 Cooking was simple, laundry was done by hand, garbage was buried or burned.
 Life was at a simpler pace.
 If one thing got done, it was a good day.
 The focus was not on how much one got done, but on the people you saw, spoke with, worked beside.
-People cared about people, invested time in relationships and were honest and not superficial.
+People cared about people, invested time in relationships, and were honest and not superficial.

 Simplicity.
 Relationships.
 Peace.
 I love life in Ankaase.
 I can't wait to go back!